A Thriving Community

 VALLEY EVENTS 2019

 A relatively new event in the valley – Crave Food and Drink Celebration – features award-winning chefs from across the Northwest.
 This culinary event is scheduled July 11-13 at CenterPlace Regional Event Center and Mirabeau Point Park.
 Crave gives 40 plus notable chefs an opportunity to showcase their creative talents using local farm fresh ingredients.
 The schedule includes Grand Tastings and themed evening events.
 Attendees can also taste regional wines, craft beers, coffees and other beverages that round out the culinary experience.
-Tickets will go on sale in early 2019.
+Tickets are on sale now online.

 Spokane Valley is home to Cycle Celebration, an exciting event for cyclists of all ages and abilities.
 Participants can enjoy the scenic beauty in and around Spokane Valley on their choice of a 10-mile, 25-mile or 50-mile bike ride on the Centennial Trail.
 The 2019 event is scheduled for Sunday, July 28.
 Start planning today…it’s never too early to dust off those bicycle helmets and get some exercise!